 He stood, tucked his things back into his bag.
 Max’s giggling continued unabated as she rearranged her shirt.

 Jules felt himself crack a smile.
-She must think I’m such a freak … but at least I amuse her.
+She must think I’m such a freak…but at least I entertain her.

 He hesitated then, remembering the folded-up paper in his jacket.

-He turned to face her again.
-She sat there expectantly, eyes sparkling up at him.
+He turned back to face her.
+She sat expectantly, eyes sparkling up at him.